codenewbies/ruby-monday/README.md

 We use pull requests so you can get your code reviewed by others before merging it into the project.
 Code reviews are a great way to learn and collaborate.
 Here's how the process works:

 1. Join our [Slack community][1] and tell your host [ INSERT HOST HANDLE HERE ] you want to join the project repo
-2. The host will invite you to join as a collaborator. **You MUST be a collaborator to join the project and pick up features**
+2. The host will invite you to join as a collaborator.
+You **MUST** be a collaborator to join the project and pick up features.
-3. Accept invite from Github to join as a collaborator
+3. Accept invite from Github to join as a collaborator.
-- Look through the issues list and pick a feature you want to work on
+- Look through the issues list and pick a feature you want to work on.
-- Assign that feature to yourself
+- Assign that feature to yourself.
-- Clone this repo
+- Clone this repo.
 - Make a feature branch for the issue you're working on.
 The first part of the branch name should be your initials, like this: `sy-allows-users-to-update-avatar`
-- Push your branch to origin
+- Push your branch to origin.
-- When your feature is done, make pull request
+- When your feature is done and ready to be reviewed, make pull request.
-- Copy and paste your pull request link to the [INSERT GROUP NAME ] Slack channel for review
+- Copy and paste your pull request link to the [INSERT GROUP NAME ] Slack channel for review.
-- Once you get some feedback on your pull request and a final thumbs up from a community member, merge to master & the close branch
+- Once you get some feedback on your pull request and a final thumbs up from a community member, merge to master & the close branch.

 ### Come to Ruby Monday!
 Join us at 9PM EST on [ INSERT YOUR DAY ] to review code and talk about the project.
 Come with questions, code to show, and be ready to share what you're learning!